"[Simone] has the power to reach through the camera and suck you in. [...] Simone sucks all the air out of the room as they lay their heart out."

 At present, I am developing my solo show, Suppressed, as well as my theatrical theory, "Theatre of Cringe" under the mentorship of Kayla Besse (Tangled Arts + Disability).

 Upcoming works include LYSISTRATA (Arrowwood Theatre Co.) generously funded by the Ontario Arts Council and Theatre Passe Muraille, and Sleepwalker (NAP Studios Films).

 As a wearer of many hats and maker of many things, multi-hyphenate is only the tip of my artistic iceberg.
-As an artistic leader, I use the projects I create as meaningful, innovative, genre-bending, radical experiences; depedistaling “highbrow art” and reinvesting in the arts as a communal experience - while asking, who is this art is for?
+As an artistic leader, I feel inspired to use the projects I create as meaningful, innovative, genre-bending, radical experiences; depedistaling “highbrow art” and reinvesting in the arts as a communal experience - while asking, who is this art is for?
 And how can the institutions that stage and mount these works better serve the communities who fill their seats - (beyond the confines of matinee and evening performances).
 I strive to reimagine our present notion of what the theatre is, what artistic experiences are, and what they can become.

-As an artist, diligence, rigour and Love sit at the forefront of my creative process.
-My many years of training with Stratford Festival's Shakespeare School, have greatly informed both my approach to classical work as well as my diligence, confidence, and leadership and have enormously shaped who I am today.
+As an artist, diligence, rigour, and Love sit at the forefront of my creative process.
+My many years of training with Stratford Festival's Shakespeare School have greatly informed both my approach to classical work as well as my diligence, confidence, and leadership and have enormously shaped who I am today.
 Since I have been so fortunate to have both worked and trained with the Stratford Festival, Theatre Gargantua, Theatre Passe Muraille, Shakespeare Bash’d, Shakespeare in Action, and internationally through Wayne State University, The Chautauqua Institution and more.